Manchester International Film Festival 2016

 My final film of day one, was comedy drama Psychoanalysis, from director, writer and actor James Raue.

 Paul Symmonds is the country’s top suicide prevention specialist.
 But when five of his clients commit suicide within a one week period his reputation is thrown into question.

 He arranges for a documentary crew to follow him around as he attempts to prove his clients were actually murdered by a rival psych who wants the top spot for himself.

 Psychoanalysis for me was the highlight of my first day at MANIFF 2016.
 There has not been such a strong comedy drama, which stays true to the mockumentary style since Ricky Gervais’ The Office.
 What James has managed to do is dance a fine line with this film, making it acceptable to laugh, despite having a sensitive underlying subject matter of suicide.
 With a documentary style setting akin to Louis Theroux, James stands back and allows the other actors to take the lead, perfectly amalgamating human insights into the trauma of dealing with death, and pure outright humour.
 I actually managed to catch James the following day and we had a quick chat about the film.
 It’s always great to see when I director is really passionate about his subject matter, and despite the comedic nature of this film, that the subject matter of suicide has been treated with all seriousness, and it’s obvious that this is reflected in the silences between the laughs.
 An insightful and yet humorous film, this one has hit the nail on the head for me, and if it gains wide release in the UK, I would definitely recommend that you go and see it.

-Psychoanalysis won the awards for Best Screenplay and Best International FeatureThank you for reading!
-GirlGeekUpNorth x
+Psychoanalysis won the awards for Best Screenplay and Best International FeatureThanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter